-The ACD's Share dealing lines are open from 9.00 am until 5.00 pm on each Business Day.
+The ACD's Share dealing lines are open from 9.00 am until 5.00 pm on each Dealing Day.

-A list of the Business Days which are not Dealing Days will be published in relation to each Fund on the HSBC Global Asset Management (UK) Limited website; www.assetmanagement.hsbc.com, or you can call the Fund Servicing Centre on 0800 358 3011 (international +44 (0)800 358 3011).
-Lines are open from 9.00 am to 5.00 pm Monday to Friday (excluding public holidays).
+Further information regarding Dealing Days and non-Dealing Days can be found on the HSBC Global Asset Management (UK) Limited website; www.assetmanagement.hsbc.com, or you can call the Fund Servicing Centre on 0800 358 3011 (international +44 (0)800 358 3011).
+Lines are open 9.00 am to 5.00 pm Monday to Friday (excluding public holidays).
 To help the ACD and the Administrator continually improve their services and in the interests of security, they may monitor and/or record your communications with them.